sewmyheadon/bitsy/readme.txt

 Requires at least: 4.0
 Tested up to: 4.5.3
-Stable tag: 1.0.0
+Stable tag: 0.8.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple optimized starter theme called bitsy based on skel.io and underscores.
+Bitsy is a slim, optimized starter theme based on skel.io and underscores.me.

 == Description ==

-Bitsy is a simple, optimized starter theme based on underscores and skel, with a cool theme wrapper to keep your code warm and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Bitsy is a simple, optimized starter theme based on [underscores](http://underscores.me/) and [skel](http://skel.io/), with a cool theme wrapper to keep your code warm and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-Bitsy includes support for Grunt to start with a slim, trim, optimized theme with which o
+Bitsy includes support for Grunt to help you compile and optimize SASS, JS, and more.

 == Installation ==